Can You Negotiate Mortgage Rates With Your Lender?

-- Appraisal fee: The cost associated with determining a home’s value.
+- Appraisal fee: The cost associated with determining the home’s value.

-- Credit report fee: The cost to pull your credit history.
+- Credit report fee: The cost to pull your credit history and scores.

 - Flood determination fee: The cost to determine whether the property is in a flood-prone area.

-- Flood monitoring fee: The cost to monitor the property’s location for changes to flood zone designation.
+- Flood monitoring fee: The cost to monitor the property’s location for changes to flood zone designations.